Key points that could impact your revenue cycle

 Please refer to the CMS Fact Sheets for additional information.

-Updated as of 05/10/2022
+Updated as of 11/28/2023

 On July 1, 2021, CMS began releasing the Interim Final Rules aimed at protecting consumers from surprise medical bills.
 This was the first of several rules that will guide the industry in implementing the No Surprises Act (NSA).

-The No Surprises Act aims to protect patients from surprise medical bills.
-A surprise medical bill happens when a patients seeks care from a provider or facility with the expectation that the services and items will be covered by their insurance plan and receive an unexpected bill, a surprise bill.
+- Insured patients seeks care from a provider or facility with the expectation that the services and items will be covered by their insurance plan and receive an unexpected bill stemming from the payer network rules.

 The No Surprises Act part II extends protections to uninsured and self-pay patients.